qase-tms/reporter-docs/docs/CI:CD/cicd-integrations-and-flow.md

 * Parallel Jobs: Each parallel job can use the same QASE_TESTOPS_RUN_ID if you’re splitting tests across workers.
 * Debugging: If the run in Qase is empty, check that:
 * Variable names are mapped correctly.

-* Reporter is configured and installed properly.
-* Your tests actually executed and produced results.
+             Your tests actually executed and produced results.

 * Unique Run IDs: Qase generates a new run ID when you trigger a run.
 Do not hardcode run IDs.

 <br />